hannahdesmond/mastery-curriculum/chapter6/README.md

 end
 ```

+> `user.chr` gets the first character of the string referenced by `user`.
+I'm checking to see if it's equal to a string containing the text "S".
+If it is, instruct the main object to print the user.
+If not, instruct the main object to print a new instance of String with text "Hi, ", concatenated with the string referenced by the variable `user`.

 #### 6. Make sure you meet the requirements

-Everything's in place with the conditional, except I'm currently printing the `user` without upcasing it.
-So, let's fix that:
+Everything's in place with the conditional, except the main object is currently printing the `user` string without asking it to upcase itself first.
+So, let's call the `user` string's `upcase` method before printing it:

 ```ruby
 puts String.new("Welcome user")